nickoe/nickoe.github.io/_posts/2014-01-17-default-x-cursor.md

 ---

-Once upon a time I opened `lxappearence` by accident, then suddenly my default X cursor theme was changed to the only style I had instlaled, Adwantia, and this theme is OK as such, but I really like the default X cursors.
+Once upon a time I opened `lxappearence` by accident, then suddenly my default X cursor theme was changed to the only style I had installed, Adwantia, and this theme is OK as such, but I really like the default X cursors.
 But it was impossible to remove an assigned style, since there was only this one style to select in `lxappearence`.